VIVID·REPAIRS/THE FIELD GUIDE/LAPTOPPublished 23 March 2026Prices live from Amazon UK

 Best Overall: HP Chromebook 14 for unbeatable value and everyday performance.

-Best Budget: HP 17″ Budget Laptop for massive screen on a tiny budget.
+Best Budget: HP 17" Budget Laptop for massive screen on a tiny budget.

 Best for Gaming: HP Victus 15 for proper 1080p gaming under £900.

-The HP Chromebook 14 is the best HP laptop under £1000 for most people, and it’s not even close.
-At £229.99, it’s ridiculously affordable, yet delivers exactly what students, remote workers, and cloud-based users actually need.
-The Intel N100 processor won’t win any benchmark wars, but paired with 8GB RAM and Chrome OS, it handles Google Workspace, video calls, and dozens of browser tabs without breaking a sweat.
+The HP Chromebook 14 is the best HP laptop under £1000 for most people, and it's not even close.
+At this price, it's ridiculously affordable, yet delivers exactly what students, remote workers, and cloud-based users actually need.
+The Intel N100 processor won't win any benchmark wars, but paired with 8GB RAM and Chrome OS, it handles Google Workspace, video calls, and dozens of browser tabs without breaking a sweat.

 I've been using this Chromebook for three weeks, and the 14-inch IPS display is properly decent for the price.
 Colours are accurate enough for everyday work, and the 1080p resolution means text stays sharp.
 Battery life is brilliant (we covered this in our HP Chromebook 14 review), easily lasting a full work day with brightness at 60%.